Why Being Myself Makes Me a Better Coach: The Beauty of Not Being For Everyone

 Here’s something you may not hear from other coaches: I’m not for everyone.

 I might curse during a session.
 I will definitely be direct and straightforward.
 Whether you’re a client, a friend (or both), or a family member, it’s in my DNA to tell it like it is.
 I don’t sidestep the tough issues or try to hide what I’m thinking.
 I always say what needs to be said.
 It’s part of who I am, both as a professional and a person, but it’s also how I believe I can best help my clients.
+If you’re a client, there’s no shame in needing or wanting a different approach.

 Different people and personality types respond differently to certain coaching styles.
 When it comes to my style and my business, I value the freedom to do things my own way, and I’ve seen how my approach resonates with clients and helps us build a rewarding and productive professional relationship.